With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreHalifax Health Behavioral Services is one of mental health facilities in Daytona Beach, Florida, located at 841 Jimmy Ann Drive, 32114 zip code.
-Halifax Health Behavioral Services provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Halifax Health Behavioral Services provides integrated dual diagnosis disorder treatment, activity therapy and behavior modification to children / adolescents.
+Learn MoreHalifax Health Behavioral Services is a mental health clinic in Daytona Beach, FL, located at 841 Jimmy Ann Drive, 32114 zip code area.
+Halifax Health Behavioral Services provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
+Halifax Health Behavioral Services offers individual psychotherapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents.
 Halifax Health Behavioral Services also supports people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services provided at Halifax Health Behavioral Services include education services, assertive community treatment and case management.
+Additional services offered at Halifax Health Behavioral Services include family psychoeducation, education services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.